kzl5010/JavaScript-Path-Learner/readme.md

 ### Background

 Algorithms Visualization is as the name describes.
-The primary focus will be path finding using graph algorithms like A\* and Dijkstra's.
+The primary focus will be path finding using graph algorithms like A\* and BFS.

 There should be some variations of certain algorithms included in the above list.
 The **Functionality & MVP** and **Bonus Features** sections outline the project and future updates.